Most businesses use shelves to store goods and materials. Ware houses and factories often use racking units and pallets for storage.

 Shelving and racking must be suitable for its purpose.
 You must install and maintain these properly, Ensure that:

 - you follow the manufacturer's installation instructions

-- where shelving or racking needs to be fixed to a wall, the wall can support the load
+- where you need to fix shelving or racking to a wall, the wall can support the load

-- where appropriate, special safety ladders are provided to avoid people climbing on shelving
+- where appropriate, you provide special safety ladders to avoid people climbing on shelving

-- shelves and racks are properly aligned and goods don't overhang shelves
+- you align shelves and racks properly and goods don't overhang shelves

-- correct maximum loads for racking are displayed
+- you display correct maximum loads for racking

-- personal protective equipment is used where necessary
+- workers use personal protective equipment where necessary

-- items are stacked correctly - put the heaviest at the bottom where possible
+- workers stack items correctly - put the heaviest at the bottom where possible

-- materials that employees frequently need are readily accessible - for example, not above head height
+- materials that employees need are readily accessible - for example, not above head height

 Check shelving and racking units regularly for any obvious signs of physical or chemical damage.